knative/release/README.md

 ### Final checks & transition to the next release leads

-1. Add the release to [Knative Release Principles - Version Table](https://github.com/knative/community/blob/main/mechanics/RELEASE-VERSIONING-PRINCIPLES.md)
+1. Add the release to the [release table](https://github.com/knative/community/blob/main/mechanics/RELEASE-SCHEDULE.md)

 1. Watch for the PR like [this one](https://github.com/knative/test-infra/pull/2670) to enable dot releases on the new releases and approve it.
 These are create by the Prow